Jeremy Gunn - Men's Head Coach

 Charles Rodriguez - Men's Assistant Coach

-Charles Rodriguez is in his second season on the Stanford men’s soccer staff in 2017.
+Charles Rodriguez is in his third season on the Stanford men’s soccer staff in 2018.

-A 2011 NSCAA First Team All-American and team captain under Jeremy Gunn at Charlotte, Rodriguez is primarily responsible for working with the Cardinal’s back four.
+A 2011 United Soccer Coaches First Team All-American and team captain under Jeremy Gunn at Charlotte, Rodriguez is primarily responsible for working with the Cardinal’s back four.

 Prior to arriving on The Farm in April 2016, Rodriguez spent the previous three seasons on staff at Xavier.

 Rodriguez was just as accomplished as a player.
-As a senior in 2011, he was named a Soccer America First Team All American, was a NSCAA First Team All-Mid-Atlantic Region selection and became the first defender in Charlotte history to earn NSCAA First Team All-America honors.
+As a senior in 2011, he was named a Soccer America First Team All-American, was a United Soccer Coaches First Team All-Mid-Atlantic Region selection and became the first defender in Charlotte history to earn United Soccer Coaches First Team All-America honors.
 He was also named to the 2011 NCAA College Cup All-Tournament Team while captaining the 49ers to the national final for the first time in school history.

 The center back guided a Charlotte defense that had nine shutouts, limited 21 foes to a goal or less and only allowed four goals in six NCAA Tournament games in 2011.
 During Rodriguez’s four years, the 49ers tallied 30 shutouts.